MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-2. In your application settings of the AndoroidMainfest you will need to set the **android:allowBackup="false"**
+2. In your application settings of the AndroidManifest, you will need to set the **android:allowBackup="false"**

 3. In the same file AndroidManifest file you will also need to add a new activity just after the main launcher element.